tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 3. `pm.environment.set('myVariable', 'My new value');`
 4. `pm.environment.get('myVariable');`

-I don't like mixing which dictionaries I use to get a value.
-A value with an underscore prefix in this naming convention should correspond to pm.collectionVariables and one without should come from (or in rare cases be written to) pm.environment.
+I don't like mixing sources like dictionaries for retrieving values.
+A value with an underscore prefix in this naming convention should correspond to pm.collectionVariables and one without should come from.
 I don't use a context stand-in that would allow pulling or pushing a value by key from either pm.collectionVariables or pm.environment at runtime.
-I believe quite strongly in the single definition principal and not coding by coincidence - even with tests, actually - especially with tests.
+I believe strongly that a few coding principals such as singular definition and not coding by coincidence - even with tests, actually - especially with tests can save time.
 If those terms are not familiar I'd like to recommend the book "The Pragmatic Programmer" as it could replace many on your shelf or device.

 ### Input values